pfevrety/Darwin/README.md

 You can launch the bot with `node shard.js`

-**Important Note:** Pogy has so many bugs and requires a lot of js knowledge.
+**Important Note:** Darwin has so many bugs and requires a lot of js knowledge.
 You will have some difficulty running the bot if you have no experience in discord.js.

 ### Emojis
 - You can change the emojis in: <br>